 Through the adoption of farm mechanization, high-yielding varieties (HYV), and sustainable farming methods, South Asia has experienced progress in agricultural innovation & technology.
 For example, the success of Bhutan in integrating HYV of vegetables, rice, and maize increased crop production and benefited the cause of sustainable food security (DoA 2018).
 Using machinery like power tillers and combined harvesters has reduced the heavy dependency on labor and increased production efficiency manifolds in developing countries like Nepal and India (SAC, 2018).

-Innovative practices such as poluhouse farming, drip irrigation, and organic farming is gaining traction.
-For instance, Bhutan adopted organic farming as a government policy, capitalizing on its traditional agricultural practices and reduced use of chemicals, providing natural and nutritious food (Kobauashi et al., 2015).
+Innovative practices such as powerhouse farming, drip irrigation, and organic farming is gaining traction.
+For instance, Bhutan adopted organic farming as a government policy, capitalizing on its traditional agricultural practices and reducing the use of chemicals, providing natural and nutritious food (Kobayashi et al., 2015).
 Using such practices ensures the sustainability of soil and water conservation and increases productivity and sustainable food security.

 Institutional Support and Policy Framework